yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 >
 {: .question}

-We should remove alignments with a score below.
+We should remove alignments with a score below 40.
 Before that, let's look at the plasmid coverage.
 We first need to compute it, i.e. the ratio between the number of matching bases in the mapping (Column 10) and plasmid length (target sequence length - Column 7).

 > <hands-on-title>Compute plasmid coverage</hands-on-title>
 > 1. {% tool [Cut columns from a table](Cut1) %} with: